joapstra/aos-pyez/docs/collections.rst

 Updating Collection Digest
 --------------------------
-If you need to update the aos-pyez collection data from the AOS-Server, for example, you're anticipating a change to the AOS-Server outside your program, then you can invole the collection :meth:`digest` method.
+If you need to update the aos-pyez collection data from the AOS-Server, for example, you're anticipating a change to the AOS-Server outside your program, then you can invoke the collection :meth:`digest` method.
 This method will query the AOS-Server for what it knows, and rebuild the internal collection cache.

 Pretty-Printing